sagar-shetty72/rock-paper-scissors-ai/README.md

 - Added shorthand input support (r/p/s)
 - Cleaned up scoreboard and game flow
 - Added .gitignore and requirements.txt for environment management

+## What's New (April 29, 2025)
+- Added a new main menu and logo
+- Refactored for function reusability
+- Added a game_state variable to simplify tracking
+- Added the ability to simulate games

 ## Installation & Usage
 1. Clone this repository: